watson-developer-cloud/speech-javascript-sdk/README.md

 * make all streams available
 * rename WebAudioTo16leStream
 * split .stream() into three methods for mic, file, element
-* move .promise() to a stand-alone helper (that accepts either a RecognizeStream or a PunctuationStream
+* move .promise() to a stand-alone helper (that accepts either a RecognizeStream or a PunctuationStream and just returns a single string of text
 * add a WordTimingStream (that slows down output to not go fater than word timings)
 * add an example that includes alternatives and word confidence scores inline
 * add bower support